oclif/oclif.github.io/docs/commands.md

   static usage = 'mycommand --myflag'

   // examples to add to help
-  // each can be multiline
+  // <%= config.bin %> resolves to the executable name
+  // <%= command.id %> resolves to the command name
   static examples = [
-    '$ mycommand --force',
-    '$ mycommand --help',
+    // Examples can be simple strings
+    '<%= config.bin %> <%= command.id %> --help',
+    // Or objects that provide a description of the example command {
+      description: 'Force the command to execute',
+      command: '<%= config.bin %> <%= command.id %> --force',
+    }
   ]

   // this makes the parser not fail when it receives invalid arguments
   // defaults to true
-  // set it to false if you need to accept variable arguments static strict = false
+  // set it to false if you need to accept a variable number arguments static strict = false

+  // define aliases that can execute this command. static aliases = ['alternate:name:for:this:command']

+  // Set to true if you want to add the --json flag to your command.
+  // oclif will automatically suppress logs (if you use this.log, this.warn, or this.error) and
+  // display the JSON returned by the command's run method. static enableJsonFlag = true

   async run() {
     // show a warning